-Because parents have a fundamental right under the Constitution to make decisions regarding the upbringing of their children, the implementation of some states' visitation statutes has led to constitutional challenges.
+Parents have a fundamental right under the Constitution.
+This right protects their ability to make decisions about the upbringing of their children.
+The implementation of some states' visitation statutes has led to constitutional challenges.
 In Troxel v.
-Granville, grandparents petitioned for visitation rights after the mother, Tommie Granville, limited visitations to once per month and some holidays.
+Granville, grandparents petitioned for visitation rights after the mother, Tommie Granville, limited visitation to once per month and some holidays.

-The U.S. Supreme Court decided that the application of the Washington statute violated Granville's right as a parent to make decisions regarding the "care, custody, and control" of her children.
-The Court, though, did not make a finding on whether all non-parent visitation statutes violate the constitution, and restricted its decision to the Washington statute in question.
+The U.S. Supreme Court decided that the application of the Washington statute violated Granville's right as a parent.
+It violated her right to make decisions about the "care, custody, and control" of her children.
+The Court, though, did not make a finding on whether all non-parent visitation statutes violate the Constitution.
+It restricted its decision to the Washington statute in question.

-The Court held that the Washington statute was overbroad since it permitted a court to overturn a parent's decision about the visitation of a grandparent or any other person seeking to obtain visitation rights, even if the parent was perfectly fit to make such a decision.
-The statute allowed any person to petition for visitation rights and allowed a judge to grant visitation if the judge determined that it was in the best interest of the child, effectively overruling the fit parent's decision.
+It also allowed a judge to grant visitation if the judge determined that it was in the best interest of the child.
+This can effectively overrule the fit parent's decision.
 The Court held that, by granting judges this power, the Washington statute violated parents' fundamental right to raise their children.

 The Troxel Effect